-Insurer FM Global scientists wanted to simulate fires in their clients' new, largest megawarehouses.
-INCITE time allocations allowed them to scale-up their in-house FireFOAM code on OLCF's Titan supercomputer.
-FireFOAM is FM Global's flagship code for simulating the complex physics that occur during an industrial fire in fine temporal and spatial resolution.
+FM Global scientists Insurer wanted to simulate fires in their clients new, largest mega INCITE time warehouses. allocations allowed them to scaleup their in-house FireFOAM code on OLCF's Titan supercomputer.
+FM Global's FireFOAM is flagship code for simulating the complex physics that occur during an industrial fire in fine temporal and spatial resolution.